sidoh/esp8266_milight_hub/README.md

 #### Pair Bulbs

-Of course you need to pair some bulbs, how to do this is [described in the wiki](https://github.com/sidoh/esp8266_milight_hub/wiki/Pairing-new-bulbs).
+If you need to pair some bulbs, how to do this is [described in the wiki](https://github.com/sidoh/esp8266_milight_hub/wiki/Pairing-new-bulbs).

 ## LED Status